shaisad/Cheems_SWE4538/README.md

-<b>Cheems</b> is a server-based meme-sharing platform designed for creating, viewing, engaging with, and enjoying funny content.
+## Cheems is a server-based meme-sharing platform designed for creating, viewing, engaging with, and enjoying funny content.

-Key Features:
+<h3 align="left">Key Features:</h3>

 1. Users can sign up using their name, email and password or Google OAuth.
 2. Users can reset their passwords using an OTP (One-Time Password) sent via email.